10 Crazy Things Happening in Your Body Right Now

-Yep, it will stretch from the size of a pear to the size of a watermelon (and go back down again), says Sheryl Ross, MD, an ob-gyn in private practice in Santa Monica, California.
+Yep, it will stretch from the size of a pear to the size of a watermelon (and go back down again), says Sherry A. Ross, MD, an ob-gyn and women’s health expert at Providence Saint John’s Health Center in Santa Monica, California.
 The uterus holds between four and six pounds of liquid (that’s almost two pint glasses full!), like mucus and amniotic fluid to cushion baby in utero.

 It’s also beating 10 to 20 more times per minute than it did before.
 This is to fuel the umbilical cord and placenta—and to prep for the main event: baby’s birth.
-Now, it totally makes sense why you get tired so much more quickly than you did in your prebump life, doesn’t it?
+It totally makes sense now why you get tired so much faster than you did in your prebump life, doesn’t it?

-By 18 weeks gestation, baby’s ears will have fully developed, and she can very likely hear your voice, the vacuum and the dog barking.
-When you sing to her, she’s actually listening and may recognize the songs after birth as being extra-soothing.
+By 18 weeks gestation, the ears will have fully developed, and baby can very likely hear your voice, the vacuum and the dog barking.
+When you sing to baby, they’re actually listening and may recognize the songs after birth as being extra-soothing.

-Sometimes called the “tree of life,” this organ (that you just recently grew!) is extremely elaborate and helps your baby eliminate waste, filters away bad things, supplies all her blood and feeds her.
+Sometimes called the “tree of life,” this organ (that you just recently grew!) is extremely elaborate and helps baby eliminate waste, filters away bad things, supplies all their blood and feeds them.
 Talk about the ultimate multitasker!

 Nope, this isn’t just a postpregnancy thing.
 Hormones trigger milk production pretty much right after you become pregnant, and by 20 weeks, baby’s first milk (a thin yellow liquid called colostrum) is already in there, Ross says.
 You may notice leaking during the third trimester—nothing that nursing pads can’t fix.

-As you near the midpoint of pregnancy, baby starts producing meconium, the black, tarry substance that he’ll expel soon after birth to fill his first dirty diaper.
+As you near the midpoint of pregnancy, baby starts producing meconium, the black, tarry substance that they’ll expel soon after birth to fill their first dirty diaper.

-Around week 30, baby’s irises are completely formed, meaning she can see and might even react to light.
-And surprisingly, it’s not always completely dark in there.
-If you lie in the direct sunshine, you might notice baby move to try to shield her eyes.
+Around week 30, the irises are completely formed, meaning baby can see and might even react to light.
+And surprisingly, it’s not always completely dark in your womb.
+If you lie in the direct sunshine, you might notice baby move to try to shield their eyes.

 Anticipating what it will be like to hear that first cry?
 Baby is too.
 Ultrasound photos have shown babies making crying and other facial expressions in the womb.
-This doesn’t mean he’s sad, though.
-Crying is actually an important skill for baby to master, since it will be his primary way of communicating with you during those first exciting weeks.
+This doesn’t mean baby’s sad, though.
+Crying is actually an important skill for baby to master, since it will be the primary way of communicating with you during those first exciting weeks.